India rupee futures weaken in pre-Asia trade

-NEW YORK (Reuters) - The partially convertible Indian rupee weakened in the futures market late in New York trade on Monday, signaling the currency is likely to find more sellers once Asian trade opens for business on Tuesday.
+NEW YORK, Aug 19 (Reuters) - The partially convertible Indian rupee weakened in the futures market late in New York trade on Monday, signaling the currency is likely to find more sellers once Asian trade opens for business on Tuesday.

 India’s rupee is down more than 13 percent in spot trading against the U.S. dollar so far this year, with the majority of the decline coming after the U.S. Federal Reserve hinted in May that it would begin slowing its pace of quantitative easing.